 Loyalty programs are often part and parcel of a comprehensive customer relationship strategy.

+Customer Retention.
+7 Reasons Marketing & Customer Service Need to Work Together.
 If you've read our articles on the benefits of sales and marketing alignment , you likely understand the importance of a marketing strategy that leverages cross-departmental collaboration and integration.
-And we feel no differently about the relationship between Marketing and Customer Service -- they should go together like milk and cookies.

 The Ultimate Digital Customer Service Guide.
 In our recent Customer Experience Series, Mashable dove deep into the mysterious alchemy of customer service.

 Those who own their own business will tell you: Getting (and keeping) customers is not easy.
 There are so many different factors that must work together perfectly within a company to ensure that fans of your brand stay happy.
 Whether its making sure that your ecommerce platform doesn't drive your users crazy or organizing your social media to build your community, forethought is key to a premium customer experience.

 These articles will give you comprehensive knowledge of many facets of digital customer service, with expert advice from community managers, CEOs and web designers.
 Here's a roundup of all of our articles, brought together into this handy guide.
 8 Ways to Offer Better Customer Service on Facebook.
 Customers know that the squeaky wheel gets the grease, and web-savvy customers know that Facebook is the ultimate squeak amplifier.